leshill/open_pod_bay/README.md

 CocoaPods plug-in to open a workspace.
 If no workspace is found, the command continues up the directory tree looking for one to open.

+Also adds the ability to install pods and then open the workspace.
+Useful when modifying your `Podfile`.

 ## Installation